bautt/splunk4champions2/README.md

 # Splunk4Champions 2.0
+## This is a complete re-design from https://github.com/bautt/splunk4champions training

 This repository houses a new version of the Splunk4Champions workshop.
 The content management has been redesigned to work with React.js, Splunk UI and MDX files.